Collaborative Family Lawyers in Charlotte NC

 At Krusch & Sellers, P.A., we are pleased to represent clients throughout North Carolina in a collaborative family law case.
 Alan Krusch, Leigh Sellers and Lindsey Dasher are trained Collaborative Attorneys and are members of the Charlotte Collaborative Divorce Professionals as well as the North Carolina Association of Collaborative Divorce Professionals.

-Our Charlotte collaborative divorce lawyers are thoroughly trained on the process involved in such cases, ensuring you get insightful, reliable guidance from start to finish. http://www.charlottecollaborativedivorce.org/
+Our Charlotte collaborative divorce lawyers have over six decades of combined experience and are thoroughly trained on the process involved in such cases, ensuring you get insightful, reliable guidance from start to finish. http://www.charlottecollaborativedivorce.org/

 Call (704) 343-8811 to discuss your case.